 That opened the door for a brand-new threat, with Rotta the Hutt and the wider Hutt Clan positioned as possible antagonistic forces from the criminal underworld.

-Some rumors had even suggested a bounty hunter like Embo (Star Wars: The Clone Wars) could emerge as the main villain.
-Unfortunately, no one really knows, and some fans are nervous about the new film's negative impact on Star Wars as a whole.
+Some rumors even suggested a bounty hunter like Embo (Star Wars: The Clone Wars) could emerge as the main villain.
+Unfortunately, no one knows, and some fans are nervous about the new film's negative impact on Star Wars as a whole.